dart-lang/dart_style/test/README.md

 * Old syntax was removed from the language in a later version, so we can't format it on a newer version at all.

-* The formatting style changed and we versioned the style change so that code at older versions keeps the older style.
+* The formatting style changed and we language-versioned the style change so that code at older versions keeps the older style.

-To accommodate those, a test can have multiple output sections which each start with a version number like this:
+To accommodate those, each output section specifies a range of language versions that it applies to.
+The `>>>` line for an output sections specifies the minimum version where that output becomes expected.
+The version number of the first section specifies the lowest version number that the test will be run at.
+Every section after that specifies a version where the formatting style changes.

+Optionally, there can be a final `<<< <version> (unsupported)` line with no output lines after it.
+That means the test should not be run at the stated language version or any version higher than that.
+(In other words, you list the version where a given syntax stops working.)
+In the absence of that, the last output section will be tested against whatever latest language version the formatter supports.

+Each test case is run at multiple language versions and the result compared to the appropriate output section for that version.
+For example:

 ```
 >>> Optional input description.